 - Cons: High-rise fit restricts foot motion

 While this neoprene masterpiece may look intimidating, it is one of the best water shoes for kayaking and other water sports.
-The NRS Freestyle Westshoe offers support in a stylish way so you can show off those killer paddle board moves while staying safe.
+The NRS Freestyle Wetshoes offers support in a stylish way so you can show off those killer paddle board moves while staying safe.

-The NRS Freestyle Westshoe is a great choice for avid paddlers, especially if you are paddling in a colder climate.
+The NRS Freestyle Wetshoes is a great choice for avid paddlers, especially if you are paddling in a colder climate.
 The dual action of neoprene and synthetic materials makes these kayaking shoes completely weatherproof while still having some give.

 Reaching the mid-calf, these shoes could be difficult to take on and off.
-However, the NRS Freestyle Westshoe has a secret zipper in the back that creates easy on-off access.
+However, the NRS Freestyle Wetshoes has a secret zipper in the back that creates easy on-off access.
 You can go from water play to relaxing on the beach in no time!

 CHECK REVIEWS & PRICES FOR THE NRS FREESTYLE WETSHOE: